 Yellow: Optimism and Warmth

 Yellow is associated with happiness, energy, and positivity.
-It is an attention-grabbing color that can create a sense of warmth and friendliness.
+It is an attention-grabbing colour that can create a sense of warmth and friendliness.

 Brands like McDonald’s and IKEA use yellow to foster a cheerful and welcoming image.